 To test their hypothesis, 67 graduates were invited to participate in an experiment.
 Each participant was asked to skip a meal prior to arriving and then placed in front of two bowls.
 One had freshly baked chocolate chip cookies, the other radishes.
 Then the students were told a lie.
-They were told that they were part of an experiment testing taste perceptions.
+They were told that they were part of an experiment to test taste perceptions.
 Then half the students were told they could eat the cookies, but not the radishes.
 The other half was allowed to eat the radishes, but not the cookies.
 After eating, they were all asked to wait fifteen minutes to allow the sensory memory of the taste to disappear.
 To pass the time they should work on a puzzle.
-It was implied that the puzzle wasn’t too challenging, but in reality it was impossible to solve.
+It was implied that the puzzle wasn’t too challenging, but this was another lie.
+In reality it was impossible to solve.
 Then the experimenters left the room, sat back and watched through a two-way mirror.
 Resisting radishes isn’t too hard, but resisting freshly baked cookies when you’re hungry takes a lot of willpower.
-Some of these students who were told not to eat the cookies would pick the cookies up and look at them, or smell them.
-Some even licked the chocolate that had melted on their fingers.
-These students quickly became frustrated with the puzzle.
-Some would mutter in frustration or put their head down on the table and close their eyes.
+Some of the students who were told not to eat the cookies would pick the cookies up and look at them, or smell them and lick the chocolate that had melted on their fingers.
+The cookie deprived students quickly became frustrated with the puzzle.
 They persisted on average for eight minutes.
-The students that hadn’t used any willpower resisting yummy cookies faired much better.
-They looked relaxed and would attempt the puzzle again and again.
+But the students that hadn’t used any willpower resisting cookies lasted on average 20 minutes.
+They would attempt the puzzle again and again.
 Some went over half an hour before experimenters would come in and ask them to stop.
-On average, this group lasted 20 minutes.

-Since this experiment was done, more than 200 other experiments have all found the same thing: willpower isn’t just a skill, it’s a muscle.
+Since this experiment, many others have all found the same thing: willpower isn’t just a skill, it’s a muscle.

 The Chocolate Chip Cookie Experiments – Part Two

-Research turned to whether willpower could be taught, developed, and what factors could help increase it.
-One of the original psychologists, Mark Muraven at the University of Albany, set up a new experiment.
+Researchers then wanted to understand if we could increase our willpower.
+Mark Muraven at the University of Albany, set up a new experiment.

 He filled a room with students and put freshly baked cookies in front of them.
-They he asked the students to ignore the cookies, but they were treated kindly.
-The students were told the experiment was designed to measure their ability to resist temptations.
+Then he asked the students to ignore the cookies.
+These students were told the experiment was designed to measure their ability to resist temptations.
 They were thanked for contributing their time.
-They were asked, if afterwards, they had thoughts on how to improve this experiment, to let the researchers know.
-The other half were simply given orders: don’t eat the cookies, we’ll start now.
-Then both groups were ignore for five minutes.
-No one gave into temptation.
+Afterwards, they were asked if they had thoughts on how to improve the experiment.
+The other half were simply told not to eat the cookies.

 Afterwards, both groups moved onto part two of the experiment.
-They were asked to stare at a computer while numbers flashed for 500 milliseconds.
-Every time a six followed by a four flashed before them, they were supposed to push the spacebar.
-Focusing on this task for any period of time takes a fair bit of willpower.
+They were asked to stare at a computer screen while numbers flashed for 500 milliseconds at a time.
+Every time a six followed by a four flashed before them, they were asked to push the spacebar.
+Focusing on this task for any period of time takes a fair bit of will power.

 The students who were treated kindly did well on the computer test.
-They pounced on the spacebar.
 They were able to maintain their focus for the entire 12 minutes.
 Despite ignoring the cookies, they had willpower to spare.
-Students who had been treated rudely however, did terribly.
+Students who had been treated abruptly however, did terribly.
 They kept forgetting to hit the spacebar.
 They said they were tired and couldn’t focus.
-Their willpower muscle had been fatigued more than the students who’d been treated kindly.

 When Mark started exploring why students who had been treated kindly had more willpower, he found that the key difference was the sense of control they had over their experience.
 “We found this again and again,” Muravan told Charles Duhigg, author of The Power of Habit.
 “When people do something that they think is for personal reasons, or they have a choice, or it’s for someone they care about, the task is much less taxing.
-They feel like they have no autonomy if they’re just following orders.
+If they’re just following orders, they feel like they have no autonomy.
 Willpower muscles get tired much faster.”

-At a manufacturing plant in Ohio referenced in the opening paragraph, assembly line workers were empowered to make small decisions about their schedules and work environment.
+At the manufacturing plant in Ohio referenced earlier, assembly line workers were empowered to make small decisions about their schedules and work environment.
 They designed their own uniforms and had authority over shifts.
 Nothing else changed.
 All the processes and pay scales stayed the same.
 Within two months productivity at the plant increased by 20 percent.
 Workers were taking shorter breaks and there were fewer mistakes.
 Giving employees a sense of control impacted how much self discipline they brought to their jobs.

-To give employees a great sense of control and increase motivation to provide great service, they allow employees to make decisions about how they’ll provide great coffee and a great experience.
-Store staff decide how espresso machines and cash registers are laid out.
+Another organization that has leveraged giving employees greater control to increase motivation and self discipline is Starbucks.
+Store staff decide how espresso machines, blenders and cash registers are laid out.
 They decide for themselves how customers should be greeted and where merchandise should be displayed.
-It’s not unusual for a store manager to discuss for a couple hours where a blender should be located.
-They started asking their employees to use their intellect and creativity and stopped telling them what to do.
-They understood that people want to be in control of their lives.
-Since then, turnover has gone down and customer satisfaction is up.
+They ask their employees to use their intellect and creativity instead of telling them what to do.
+They understand that people want to be in control of their lives.